 Let’s start by restarting the Google Home/Google Nest speaker.
 Unplug the speaker from the power source and try giving it commands to play music on Spotify.
 Also, ensure that the speaker is connected to a stable Wi-Fi network.

 A crowded network with many devices and bad placement of the speaker (far from the router) can result in connectivity issues and this might, of course, lead to Spotify problems.
 Probably not the case here but it’s worth mentioning.

 Of course, to use Spotify on Google Home, you don’t need a premium subscription but this is a must if you want to use Spotify Direct and want to pick tracks and artists.
-If restarting didn’t fix the problem, make sure to move to the next step and check the default music provider in the Google Home app.
+If restarting didn’t fix the problem and Spotify is not connecting to Google Home, make sure to move to the next step and check the default music provider in the Google Home app.